earmand/Sample-AR-Mixare-iOS/README.md

 Steps to reproduce the sample in your own project
 ====================

 1. Create a new project on Xcode Single View Application.
-I recommend without Storyboards and with ARC.
+I recommend without Storyboards and with ARC

 2. Import all the necessary classes and images from the Mixare project:

 	-AugmentedGeoViewController (View)